 An enhanced (section 9) representation agreement allows for an agreement which goes beyond the limited provisions of a standard section 7 agreement.
 It can be as broad or detailed as the adult wishes it to be.
 Unlike a section 7 agreement, it requires the adult be capable of understanding the nature and consequences of the agreement.

-A representative appointed in an enhanced representation agreement has the powers as one appointed in a section 7 standard agreement, and in addition, may be authorized to do the following:
+A representative appointed in an enhanced representation agreement has the health care and personal care powers as one appointed in a section 7 standard agreement, and in addition, may be authorized to do the following:

 Unless it is expressly provided in this enhanced agreement, a representative must not: